 Thanks to net metering, most Americans can upload their extra electricity to the utility grid and draw on it for future use for free.
 However, when the grid goes down, so will their solar system unless there is a battery backup system.
 With solar batteries, grid-tied system owners can experience a small bit of energy independence without having to sink thousands of dollars into an off-grid storage solution.
 It's the best of both worlds!

 When it comes down to it, the value of solar panel batteries is something that can only be measured on an individual level.
-You’ll have to determine if a few thousand dollars is worth the peace-of-mind that is provided by a reliable source of backup power.
+You’ll have to determine if a few thousand dollars is worth the peace of mind provided by a reliable backup power source.